christine-gk416/horror-house-reviews/README.md

-The dark mode primary theme colour is a deep blue/grey instead of black.
-This is to mitigate eye-strain that can be caused by the contrast with light font colours.
+The dark mode primary theme colour is a deep blue/grey.
+This is to mitigate eye-strain that can be caused by the contrast with lighter font shades.